Michaela Pereira: Life and career

 Pereira began her career at CHEK-TV in Victoria, British Columbia, as host of a magazine show and documentary special.
 She also reported on weather, sports and entertainment.

 She later co-hosted Internet Tonight on ZDTV with Scott Herriott, a daily look at Internet news and informative, interesting, and funny websites.
 After Internet Tonights cancellation in 2001, Pereira became a regular host for TechLive, serving in that position until 2004, when she signed on to KTLA in Los Angeles.
 She hosted her last episode of TechLive on February 6, 2004, after which TechTV began the process of merging with G4 in the next month, leading to its demise.

-In 1999, she was one of many personalities who temporarily co-reviewed films with film critic Roger Ebert on his television program in place of Gene Siskel, who was ultimately replaced by Richard Roeper.
+In 1999, she was one of many personalities who temporarily co-reviewed films with film critic Roger Ebert on his television program in place of Gene Siskel.
+She was a finalist to replace Siskel, but lost the position to Richard Roeper.
 In one installment of the series, she discussed how her tastes leaned toward the mainstream and his toward the arthouse environment, and also reported on the increasing use of the Internet to market major films.

 On January 1, 2007, Pereira co-hosted coverage of the Tournament of Roses Parade with former game show host Bob Eubanks, replacing Stephanie Edwards.
 Pereira co-hosted the parade coverage with Eubanks again in 2008.

 On March 28, 2013, it was announced that Pereira would be leaving KTLA to become a host of a new morning show at CNN.
 She returned to Los Angeles in 2016 to anchor the live news program MichaeLA on HLN.